thatshycoder/CopyText/README.md

 ## Support the CopyText Community

-Snapdrop is completely free.
+CopyText is completely free.
 However, if you want to contribute, please send crypto to the following addresses:

 Thanks a lot for your support!